Skip to content

 While HVAC certification proves you have the knowledge and skills to work in the industry, an HVAC contractor license is the legal document that lets you service HVAC systems.

 • In the United States, each state has its own HVAC license requirements.
-This usually means you need official HVAC certification and a few years of apprenticeship experience.
-Without an HVAC trade license, you could face serious penalties and fines.
+This means you need official HVAC certification, a few years of apprenticeship experience, and a specific class of license.

 • The UK and Canada don’t require HVAC contractor licenses, but Canadian technicians who work in AC and refrigeration need to be certified by a government-approved program.

 • In Australia, anyone working with AC or refrigeration equipment needs a Refrigerant Handling Licence.
-See which types of refrigerant handling licenses you should apply for.
+See which type of refrigerant handling license you should apply for.

 • Furnace repair